 Daniel, previously a CTO/CIO at Seek Asia, is already well steeped in the world of jobs and recruitment.
 He made the leap from beautiful, warm Malaysia over to the also-beautiful but very, very cold NZ right in the depth of lockdown winter.
 It was a bold move, but one we’re very glad he made.
 Daniel brings years in senior and executive roles with some of the APAC region’s largest tech companies – helping them build efficient, valuable products that people like you, love to use.

 Charlotte Gribbin – VP, Global Sales

 Right from the start, Charlotte has helped HR and Recruitment people get their hands on great tech that makes their work more effective and satisfying.
-We're excited she'll be working this magic on our behalf now, after spending the past two years at PageUp where she first lead the sales function then moved to head up a new Recruitment Marketing product.
+We're excited she'll be working this magic on our behalf now, after spending the past 3.5 years at PageUp where she first lead the sales function then moved to head up a new Recruitment Marketing product.
 She’s working out of our (virtual) Melbourne office to help us take Weirdly to the world.

 Giles Kirkham – Sales Director

 Another Melbournite, Giles will be working alongside Charlotte as our sales director.
 He brings some impressive chops and a very large little black book developed over years of work with SaaS HR and recruitment companies.
 His big focus is on helping companies make better use of tech to transform the way they work with customers, suppliers and employees.